gblazquez/bowshockpy/docs/source/examples/examples_inputfile.rst

 Example 1: A redshifted bowshock
 ---------------------------------------------

 This example of input file generates one redshifted bowshock.
-As specified by the parameter outcube, the output will be a cube of the intensities, with gaussian noise, and convolved (its filename is 'I_nc.fits').
+As specified by the parameter outcube, the output will be a cube of the intensities, with Gaussian noise, and convolved (its filename is 'I_nc.fits').
 The moment images and the PV diagram along the jet axis will also be computed.
 The opacity, masses, and CO column densities will also be saved.

 .. code-block:: python